ahmetskulekci/solidity-security-blog/turkishTranslate.md

 }

 ```
-This contract allows a participant to withdraw ether from the contract, with the amount of ether being equal to the Fibonacci number corresponding to the participants withdrawal order; i.e., the first participant gets 1 ether, the second also gets 1, the third gets 2, the forth gets 3, the fifth 5 and so on (until the balance of the contract is less than the Fibonacci number being withdrawn).

-There are a number of elements in this contract that may require some explanation.
+Bu kontrat, bir katılımcının, katılımcıların çekme emrine karşılık gelen Fibonacci sayısına eşit olan ether miktarı ile kontrattan etheri çekmelerine izin verir; yani, ilk katılımcı 1 ether alır, ikincisi de 1 alır, üçüncüsü 2 alır, dördüncü 3, beşinci 5 alır ve bu böyle devam eder (kontrat bakiyesi çekilen Fibonacci sayısından az olana kadar).

 Firstly, there is an interesting-looking variable, `fibSig`.
 This holds the first 4 bytes of the Keccak (SHA-3) hash of the string "setFibonacci(uint256)".
 This is known as the [function selector](https://solidity.readthedocs.io/en/latest/abi-spec.html#function-selector) and is put into `calldata` to specify which function of a smart contract will be called.
 It is used in the `delegatecall` function on line \[21\] to specify that we wish to run the `setFibonacci(uint256)` function.
 The second argument in `delegatecall` is the parameter we are passing to the function.
 Secondly, we assume that the address for the `FibonacciLib` library is correctly referenced in the constructor (section [External Contract Referencing](#contract-reference) discuss some potential vulnerabilities relating to this kind of contract reference initialisation).

+Bu kontratta bazı açıklamalar gerektirebilecek bir dizi unsur vardır.
+BURASI YUKARIDAKİ PARAGRAFIN DEVAMI BURADAN DEVAM EDİLECEK

 Can you spot any error(s) in this contract?
 If you put this into remix, fill it with ether and call `withdraw()`, it will likely revert.